SIGN IN / UP

 Let's install Docker.

-Update OS packages.
+Update the OS packages.

 apt update

-Install the necessary packages and add a new repository:
+We will install the necessary packages and add a new repository:

 apt install apt-transport-https ca-certificates curl gnupg-agent software-properties-common

-curl -fsSL https://download.docker.com/linux/ubuntu/gpg | sudo apt key add -
+curl -fsSL https://download.docker.com/linux/ubuntu/gpg | sudo apt-key add -

 add-apt-repository "deb [arch=amd64] https://download.docker.com/linux/ubuntu $(lsb_release -cs) stable"

-Update the packages with the new repository:
+We will update the packages with the new repository:

 apt update